 The subsurface layout includes a contingency emplacement drift length that is available if rock conditions encountered during excavation in any emplacement drift anywhere in the repository preclude emplacing of waste packages in a section of drift.
 Conditions that may be encountered that may preclude emplacement of waste packages in sections of a drift, such as geologic anomalies, are discussed in Section 1.3.4.3.
 General requirements or criteria for avoiding or selecting a standoff distance from geologic anomalies of different types are not defined except for standoffs from Quaternary faults with potential for significant displacement (Section 1.3.2.4.3.2) (BSC 2008a, Table 1, Derived Internal Constraint 01-05).
 The only such faults known to be within or near the repository area are the Solitario Canyon and the Bow Ridge Faults, and the layout design conforms to the prescribed standoff for both of these faults.
 If other such faults are encountered during excavation of the emplacement drifts, appropriate waste package standoffs will be determined on a case-by-case basis depending on ground conditions (Table 1.9-10, PSC 25).
-There is a specific criterion for naval waste packages that requires an 8.2-ft (2.5-m) minimum emplacement standoff distance from mapped faults with vertical displacements greater than 6.5 ft (2 m) (BSC 2008b, Section 8.2.1.23).
+There is a specific criterion for naval waste packages that requires an 8.2-ft (2.5-m) minimum emplacement standoff distance from any mapped fault which is determined to have a cumulative offset of at least 6.6 ft (2 m) (BSC 2008b, Section 8.2.1.23).
 The postclosure classification Table 1.9-8 (footnote d) also identifies this requirement.
 The contingency emplacement drift length included in the layout design ensures that the repository has sufficient capacity to accommodate the statutory limit of 70,000 MTHM.